enterprisium/SocialGPT/README.md

-# GPT-YouTube-Short-Make
+YouTube Shorts:

-GPT-YouTube-Short-Make is an AI-powered tool that utilizes OpenAI's GPT-4 model to recreate videos based on YouTube short links.
-This project aims to generate engaging and motivational video content by leveraging artificial intelligence.
+YouTube-Short-Make is an AI-powered tool that utilizes OpenAI's GPT model to recreate videos based on YT short links.

 ## Features
 - ✅ Get the transcript for a video
 - ✅ Generate similar scripts
 - ✅ Pick the best one